hashicorp/terraform-provider-google/website/docs/r/compute_router_peer.html.markdown

   ranges will be advertised in addition to any specified groups.
   Leave this field blank to advertise no custom IP ranges.
   Structure is documented below.

+* `enable` -
+  (Optional)
+  The status of the BGP peer connection.
+If set to false, any active session with the peer is terminated and all associated routing information is removed.
+  If set to true, the peer connection can be established with routing information.
+  The default is true.

 * `region` -
   (Optional)